 This eliminates claim rejections by the finance system and claims being sent back to the claimant due to coding errors or incorrect data.
 Once approved by the line manager, the claims are exported to the existing finance system for payment.

 In the next phase of development, the University aims to implement better process control using the LiquidOffice Process Studio and focus on streamlining further human resources processes, such as recording of sickness, absence and appraisals.
 They are also planning to make further improvements to accounting functions, by mapping out and improving processes such as sundry sales invoices, in LiquidOffice.

-If you want to find out more about workflow software, or wish to book a demonstration, please contact us.
+If you want to learn more about LiquidOffice, or wish to book a demonstration, please contact us.